Skip to content

 12. Take Regular Breaks

 Make it a habit to take a break and recharge at regular intervals throughout the day.
-For example, every 90 minutes, I get up and walk around for five minutes.
-Or I stand up and stretch.
+For example, every 90 minutes, I get up and walk around for five minutes, or I stand up and stretch.
 This allows you to regularly renew your mental energy and prevent it from becoming depleted.4

 A good night’s sleep is critical for good mental energy.
 Establish a calming bedtime routine to help you wind down and relax before bed.
 Make sure you have a comfortable, calm environment and set yourself up for the best sleep possible.5